vrnvu/vrnvu.github.io/_posts/2020-12-15-epoche-on-forth-analysis.md

 > Decide on error- and exception-handling early as part of deﬁning the interface.

 It’s true that when coding for oneself, a programmer can often concentrate ﬁrst on making the code run correctly under normal conditions, then worry about error-handling later.
-When working for someone else, however, error-handling should be worked out ahead of time.
+When working for someone else, however, **error-handling should be worked out ahead of time**.
 This is an area often overlooked by the beginning programmer.

 The reason why it's important at this stage is the wide divergence in how erros can be treated.
 An error might be ignored, made to set a flag, made to halt the application or designed to initiate procedures to correct the problem.

 > Develop the conceptual model by imagining the data traveling through and being acted upon by the parts of the model.

-A discipline called structured analysis [^2] offers some techniques for describing interfaces in ways that your clients will easily understand.
+A discipline called **structured analysis** [^2] offers some techniques for describing interfaces in ways that your clients will easily understand.
 One of these techniques is called the “data-ﬂow diagram” (DFD).

-A data-ﬂow diagram, such as the one depicted in the next figure, emphasizes what happens to items of data as they travel through the system.
+A **data-ﬂow diagram**, such as the one depicted in the next figure, emphasizes what happens to items of data as they travel through the system.
 The circles represent “transforms,” functions that act upon information.
 The arrows represent the inputs and outputs of the transforms.

 ![data-flow-diagram](./assets/forth/data-flow-diagram.PNG)